taiyuankejizhu/material-components-web/packages/mdc-textfield/README.md

 </div>
 ```
 > _NOTE_: Only place an `mdc-text-field__label` inside of `mdc-text-field` _if you plan on using
-> Javascript_.
+> JavaScript_.
 Otherwise, the label must go outside of `mdc-text-field`, as shown below.

 #### CSS Only